-- Durable Power of Attorney: A durable power of attorney a unique power of attorney in that it remains effective if a person becomes incapacitated.
+A durable power of attorney is a unique power of attorney in that it remains effective if a person becomes incapacitated.
 This is accomplished by specific language within the document that provides for the survival of the power.
 These documents are used by the attorney-in-fact to handle decision making for the incapacitated person.
-Durable powers of attorney are a good tool to try and avoid a guardianship attorney case.
+Durable powers of attorney are a good tool to try and avoid a guardianship case.

-- Living Wills: In order to specify your wishes for care in the event of an end-stage condition, terminal condition or if you are ever in a permanent vegetative state, A living will must be established.
+In order to specify your wishes for care in the event of an end-stage condition, terminal condition, or permanent vegetative state, a living will must be established.
 This document allows you to state whether or not you wish to have life-prolonging medical procedures administered if you are somehow incapacitated.
 Living wills can help remove trauma and stress for loved ones who may be left to make those decisions without your guidance.